cardano-foundation/CIPs/CIP-0028/README.md

 ---
 CIP: 28
 Title: Protocol Parameters (Alonzo/Babbage)
-Authors: Kevin Hammond <kevin.hammond@iohk.io>
+Authors: Kevin Hammond <kevin.hammond@iohk.io> and Jared Corduan <jared.corduan@iohk.io>
 Status: Active
 Type: Informational
 Created: 2021-10-14
 License: CC-BY-4.0
 Requires: CIP-0009
+Obsoletes: CIP-0055
 ---

 ## Simple Summary/Abstract

 This CIP extends CIP-0009 to include the new protocol parameters that have been introduced for Alonzo and Babbage, specifically those relating to the costing of Plutus scripts.
-It describes the initial settings for those parameters.
+It describes the initial settings for those parameters and the changes that have taken place since the Alonzo hard fork.
+It also incorporates the discussion of the `lovelacePerUTxOWord` parameter that formerly appeared in CIP-0055.

 ## Motivation